mikeyhogarth/angular2-with-webpack/README.md

 # Angular 2 and Webpack Skeleton App

-Skeleton application for using angular 2 with webpack - at time of writing the documentation for ng2 isn't all the way there so this may save you some of the pain I've had in gettnig the environment set up.
+Skeleton application for using angular 2 with webpack - at time of writing the documentation for ng2 isn't all the way there yet so this may save you some of the pain I've had in getting the environment set up.

 Includes: